sourcenetwork/defradb/README.md

 The keys can be generated with your generator of choice or with `make tls-certs`.

-Note that the keys should be saved in `~/.defradb/certs`
+Since the keys should be stored within the DefraDB data and configuration directory, the recommended key generation command is `make tls-certs ~/.defradb/certs`.

 Alternatively, the API endpoint can be publically exposed via a valid domain name.
 In this case, defining the address as a valid domain name will automatically generate a Let's Encrypt certificate.